 As you can see, visiting the Blue Cave independently is far from impossible, but it requires meticulous planning.
 If you can handle that, then you’re in for a spectacular time.
 You can travel at your own pace and explore whatever you see that takes your fancy along the way.
 The freedom is liberating and often makes for a unique and unforgettable experience.

-The downside of doing the Blue Cave independently is that without a tour guide, you might miss out places of interest that only an experienced local would know about.
+The downside of doing the Blue Cave independently is that without a tour guide, you might miss out on places of interest that only an experienced local would know about.
 You can combat this by asking around in Split for places to visit before you set off.
 You also need to have a firm understanding of the ferry and speedboat timetables in order to make sure you can get there and home again.

 While most young travelers are drawn towards solo travel and tend to see tours as restricting, the Blue Cave in Croatia is one of the few occasions where joining a tour group is a good idea.
 There are so many islands to explore in Croatia that you can save your solo adventures for another day.
 If you’re keen to see the Blue Cave, opting for the least stressful option makes sense.